Icabod66/LibUTF/docs/utf/toolkit_overview.md

 function calls are primarily used when per-call policy control is required or when building higher-level parsers and scanners.

+### wchar_t and platform data

+In practice, wchar_t frequently appears at platform or legacy boundaries.
+Its size and interpretation are implementation-defined and should not be assumed to represent a specific Unicode encoding.

+When wchar_t data must be processed, the utf_toolkit layer is generally the safer choice due to its explicit validation and diagnostic reporting.

+Detailed guidance on handling wchar_t with LibUTF can be found in docs/utf/wchar_t_guidance.md.

 ## Core data model: utf_text

 Both layers use `unicode::utf::utf_text` to represent an encoded text stream: